KDE/print-manager/README.md

 ## Components

-* Set of legacy stand-alone apps:
+* Legacy stand-alone app:
-  * `configure-printer` (for configuring current printers and printer groups)
+  * `configure-printer` manages print job media options and other settings

-  * `kde-print-queue` (for managing printer job queues)
+* Print job manager
+  * `plasma-print-queue` provides a single interface for managing jobs in configured print queues

-* System tray plasmoid that provides quick access to printers and print job status
+* System tray plasmoid provides quick access to printers and print job status

 * KDed module for new device and ink/toner level notifications

-* KCM module
+* KCM module for print queue setup and configuration

-* KCups Library that provides an interface to the CUPS api as well as a few models that are used by the legacy apps, the KCM and the plasmoid
+* KCups Library provides an interface to the CUPS api as well as a few models that are used by the legacy apps, the KCM and the plasmoid

 ## External Dependencies